IsaacScript/isaacscript/docs/rules/limit-slash-slash-comments.md

 Disallows `//` comments longer than N characters.

-This rule will automatically fixes the problem by shifting the offending words down to the next line.
+This rule will automatically fix the problem by shifting the offending words down to the next line.
 Additionally, for multi-line comments, if it is possible for a two lines to be merged together in a single line without going past N characters, it will automatically do so.

 ## Rule Details